 CEDA targets decarbonization and electrification strategies for the built environment.
-A potential high-performance measure to decarbonize and meet CARB 2030 goals is to provide low GWP refrigerant HVAC systems.
-This will comply with future California regulations, meet innovative technology and reduce carbon emissions.
+In particular, a potential high-performance measure to decarbonize and meet CARB 2030 goals is to provide low GWP refrigerant HVAC systems.
+This approach will comply with future California regulations, meet innovative technology and reduce carbon emissions.

 What Are Low GWP Refrigerants?

 GWP stands for Global Warming Potential, it is a metric used to establish how harmful a refrigerant is to our atmosphere.
-The lower the value, the less damaging a refrigerant is to the environment if it were to leak out of its housing unit.
-This measure encourages project teams to select a refrigerant with a “low” GWP value.
+Essentially, the lower the value, the less damaging a refrigerant is to the environment if it were to leak out of its housing unit.
+Thus, this measure encourages project teams to select a refrigerant with a “low” GWP value.

 California SB1206 prohibits entry into commerce, sale or distribution of HFCs above GWP limits.
-Beginning at prohibition of 2,200 and above GWP in 2025 and progressively reducing to 750 in 2035.
+Specifically, it will prohibit HFCs with a GWP of 2,200 and above starting in 2025, progressively reducing to 750 in 2035.

 Common refrigerants range between R-32 and R-513A.
-Some others that have been mentioned being put into production by manufacturers are CO2, 1234ze(E) and ammonia.
+Additionally, some others that have been mentioned being put into production by manufacturers are CO2, 1234ze(E) and ammonia.

 Qualifications for CEDA Inducements

-Inducements will be calculated using the Refrigerant Avoided Cost Calculator created by E3.
-Inducements are based on tons of CO2 avoided.
-Inducements may be capped at 70% of incremental costs.
+- Inducements will be calculated using the Refrigerant Avoided Cost Calculator developed by E3 and are based on metric tonnes of CO₂e avoided

 Main Refrigerants at Play

-The graph below shows the relationship between lower GWP refrigerants values and density (pressure) of main refrigerant groups to when considering capacity needs and products that may meet your project needs.
+The graph below illustrates the relationship between lower GWP refrigerant values and the density (pressure) of main refrigerant groups.
+This comparison helps when considering capacity needs and products that may meet your project needs.

 Benefits of Adoption